 Book LGBTQ-Welcoming Accommodations

 The other important factor to consider is the safety that comes with being welcomed as a member of the LGBTQ community at the place you are staying.
-It is your right to be able to express yourself without fearing discrimination from the staff or from other guests.
+It is your right to be able to express yourself without fearing discrimination from the staff or other guests.

 When renting an apartment or a room for a share, carefully check the people you are renting from.
 Read their bios and reviews to know if they are friendly or not.